SwiftGGTeam/the-swift-programming-language-in-chinese/RevisionHistory/RevisionHistory.rst

 ==========  ==============================================================================================
 2018-02-05  * Updated for Swift 4.1.

-            * Added information about conditional protocol conformance to the :ref:`Protocols_DeclaringConditionalConformanceToAProtocol` section and the :ref:`Declarations_ExtensionDeclaration` section.
+            * Added the :ref:`Protocols_DeclaringConditionalConformanceToAProtocol` section
+              with information about conditional protocol conformance.

             * Added information about recursive protocol constraints to the :ref:`Generics_RecursiveProtocol` section.